- Appointment of a Dissertation Committee

 You are the sole author of your dissertation and are responsible for understanding, discussing, and defending all aspects of your work, including the methodologies employed.
 While some students may seek guidance with analyzing data, the use of consultants to conduct statistical work is discouraged.

-In order to schedule your final oral examination, you must submit simultaneously to the Office of Research and Doctoral Studies the following forms and materials in accordance with the dissertation filing deadlines noted above:
+In order to schedule your final oral examination, you must submit simultaneously to the Office of Doctoral Studies the following forms and materials in accordance with the dissertation filing deadlines noted above:

 - Three copies of the approved dissertation in black snap binders.
 Please note that these copies are in addition to the copies that you must supply for your committee chairperson and members.